 Save Those Bucks on Product Photography

-E-commerce is all picture play.
+E-commerce is all about picture play.
 What looks pretty, sells.
 It’s that simple.
 No. An attractive picture is no guarantee for a second sale, but it plays the first perfect hook.
-Is that why E commerce Product Photography is so significant?
+Is that why E-commerce Product Photography is so significant?
 The reasons are many.

 According to experts, people recall 80 percent of what they see and retain only 20 percent of what they see.
 Prominent, exciting imagery goes a long way in making conversions online.